panthomakos/sham/README.markdown

       end
     end

-Alternative shams can be invoked by passing their name into the `sham!` command.
+Alternative sham configurations can be invoked by passing their name into the `sham!` command.

     Item.sham!(:small, :quantity => 100)
     Item.sham!(:large, :build, :quantity => 0)